-The IRC is responding to unprecedented numbers of new arrivals whose life and livelihoods have been shattered by conflict and disaster to survive, recover, and gain control over their future through resettlement in the United States.
-IRC and its other U.S. partners expects to welcome 125,000 refugees from around the world this year.
+The IRC supports people whose lives and livelihoods have been shattered by conflict and disaster to survive, recover and gain control over their future.
+The IRC and our U.S. partners stand ready to resettle refugees, as the U.S. expects to welcome 125,000 refugees from around the world this year.

 You can help your community by renting your property to these newcomers as they rebuild their lives.